Reimagining Anomalies: What If Anomalies Were Normal?: Experiments

-An important attribute for any CE in deep AD is that it must be perceived as normal by the anomaly detector.
+An important attribute for any CE in AD is that it must be perceived as normal by the anomaly detector.
 To evaluate this quality criterion, we compare the anomaly scores of the normal test samples with those of the generated CEs in terms of AuROC.
-Ideally, the AuROC should approach $50\%$, indicating that CE and normal samples are indistinguishable.
+Ideally, the AuROC should approach $50\%$, indicating that CEs and normal samples are indistinguishable.
 As shown in Table \ref{tbl:main_CF_AD_AuROC}, the AuROC is indeed very close to $50\%$ on CIFAR-10, GTSDB, and Colored-MNIST (here abbreviated as C-MNIST), underlining that the detector perceives the CEs as normal.
-Only on MNIST, some of the CEs appear anomalous.
-This might be due to the enforced disentanglement that produces diverse samples despite of the limited variety of possible normal variations of an anomaly on MNIST.
+Only on MNIST and INN, some of the CEs appear anomalous.
+This might be due to the enforced disentanglement that produces diverse samples despite a limited variety of possible normal variations.